Brain Computer Interface: Mind Control Tech

 Who Owns Your Thoughts?

 If a BCI captures and stores neural patterns, that data becomes valuable.
 But it also becomes vulnerable.
 Could your thoughts be used against you?
-Could companies monetize your focus or mood patterns?
-Could governments mandate brain scans for security?
+Companies might even monetize your focus or mood patterns.
+Governments could mandate brain scans for security.
 These questions are no longer theoretical.
 The speed of innovation demands answers about ownership, rights, and accountability.
 Before any BCI becomes mainstream, these gaps in ethical design must be addressed.

 Qwegle’s Watch on Future Interfaces